mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 Nevertheless, if you're writing an ML system from scratch, and people do, thank god for us, you will not be reading this nor need to.

-For the rest of us, keep it simple stupid. https://github.com/mikewlange/cheatsheets-ai-fork
+For the rest of us, keep it simple stupid.

+If you need to impiment a conceptually different network than listed here, https://github.com/mikewlange/cheatsheets-ai-fork stop reading - you know way too much for this and may get stupid by reading more.

-I love TPOT conceptualy, love it! it's an old hat for most though.
+I love tpot conceptualy! it's an old hat for most though.
+Especially finacial forcasting.
 In the machine learning world, all we do is write algos to create algos.
 As a code monkey at a hedge fund, you'd be fired if you decided with your brain an SVM is better than a bayesian classifier.
 Right or wrong.

 But it's nice to see a more generic implimentation of a genetic algo w/ sklearn.
 Well done.

-But this old hat, needs new tricks.
-Gotta take advantage of CUDA and NVIDIA GPUs.
-Just have too so you can let it do it's work for days, not years.
+But this old dog needs some new tricks for real use.
+Must take advantage of CUDA/Torch framework and NVIDIA GPUs.
+So you can let it do it's work for days, not years.

 The datasets needed are a bit more plug and play and not specific to sklearn.
+Forgiving.

-But never forget, Garbage in Gabage out. machine Learning is about the data.
+But never forget, Garbage in Gabage out.
+Machine Learning is 95% about the data in and expexted out.

 All code will be in a new repo under a new name not to confuse as they will be absolutly different code bases.
 However, respect is due when you use an idea.
 Always.